 The Quercus Talented Students' Programme supports and promotes excellence in academia, sport, creative and performing arts, active citizenship and innovation/entrepreneurship for both prospective undergraduate/level 8 students and students already registered in UCC.
 In addition to the scholarships in these areas they also offer three types of Quercus Academic Scholarship.

-They will be based on the Ground Floor of the Hub.
+They are based on the Ground Floor of the Hub.

 The Student Wellbeing Coordinator provides information on available health services, advice on money matters, academic support, queries about student living and more to help students' well-being during their time in UCC.

-The Student Well-Being Coordinator will be based on the First Floor of the Hub.
+The Student Well-Being Coordinator is based on the First Floor of the Hub.

 UCC PLUS+ enables students to participate fully in student life and to reach their full potential.
 UCC PLUS+ directly support students who enter UCC from non-traditional backgrounds, including those who enter through the HEAR Scheme.

-UCC PLUS+ will be based on the First Floor of the Hub.
+UCC PLUS+ is based on the First Floor of the Hub.

 Peer Support is a service which offers support to first year students and international students as they make the transition to life in UCC.
 Peer Support is a confidential service and your Peer Support Leader won't judge you or tell anyone else about concerns or questions that you disclosed to them.
 Nothing is too small to ask or talk about.

-Peer Support will be based on the First Floor of the Hub.
+Peer Support is based on the First Floor of the Hub.